 If during firing the sound of any cartridge is noticeably softer or louder than the previous cartridge fired, Stop!
-Then do the following: a) Make sure the gun is pointed in a safe direction b) Engage the trigger block safety c) Follow the instruction above for unloading the shotgun and d) With the shotgun unloaded visually inspect the shotgun for barrel blockage or damage.
-Then inspect the receiver of the shotgun for damage before continuing.
+Do not load another cartridge or fire another cartridge and do the following: a) Make sure the gun is pointed in a safe direction b) Engage the trigger block safety c) Follow the instruction above for unloading the shotgun d) With the shotgun unloaded visually inspect the shotgun for barrel blockage or damage and inspect the mechanical operation and receiver of the shotgun for damage before continuing.